Table of Contents

 2. Outdated analog cameras

 Outdated analog cameras are often responsible for low-quality footage due to their inherent limitations in resolution and functionality.
-These cameras, which were once the backbone of surveillance systems, struggle to provide the clarity and detail necessary for modern security needs.
+These cameras, which were once the backbone of security systems, struggle to provide the clarity and detail necessary for modern security needs.

 However, the reality is that newer cameras will provide clearer images.
 Here’s what one of Solink’s technology experts recently stated at a quick service restaurant (QSR) conference: